bradgarropy/bradgarropy.com/content/posts/youtube-to-yoto.md

 ![yoto-architecture][yoto-architecture]

 A typical track import looks something like the diagram below.
 I'm using [Server Sent Events][sse] to show progress as tracks are downloading, uploading, and transcoding.
-I run them all in parallel on the same sanbox, but if I wanted to I could spin up independent sandboxes for each track to really improve efficiency.
+I run them all in parallel on the same sandbox, but if I wanted to I could spin up independent sandboxes for each track to really improve efficiency.

 ![yoto-request][yoto-request]